 It’s also important that we strive to live at peace with one another.
 Paul talks about unity in faith countless times throughout the New Testament.
 We can’t be at odds with one another and expect to grow as the body of Christ.
-Disunity weakens the body, while unforgiveness and bitterness weakens us individually.
+Disunity weakens the body, while unforgiveness and bitterness weaken us individually.

 When it comes to the mind, bitterness and offense always get in the way of spiritual growth.

 - We give the reigns to the Holy Spirit and allow Him to transform our thinking.

 Are we allowing the Holy Spirit to do His job?
 In order to grow, we have to give Him control.
 He needs to take the wheel and lead us where He wants us to go.
 It’s impossible to grow spiritually by our own doing; true spiritual growth only occurs by the power of the Holy Spirit.

 I’ll be honest… it’s easy to say things like “give the Holy Spirit control.”
 But in practice, giving Him complete control can be difficult.
 I think of Peter who stepped out in faith and walked on water with Jesus.
 He not only had to be brave enough to step out of the boat, but he had to maintain his faith even when everything around him said, “You’re going to sink.”